Rutgers University Department of Physics and Astronomy

 Mr. Jean Walker, 332W Physics & Astronomy Bldg,

-If you do not see your name here, you need to tell me what times you are available.
+Assignments to the observing sessions are below.
+Let me know if you have a problem with your day/time.
 For Lab 2 the times are 7:30 - 9:30 PM and 9:30 - 10:30 PM because of the late sunset.

 |Day||Time||Student 1||Student 2||Student 3|